Non-Perishable Food Items: The Complete Emergency Pantry Guide

 - Keep a manual can opener and a portable stove with fuel readily accessible.

-If you don’t have a dedicated pantry room, get creative.
+Don’t have a dedicated pantry room?
+Get creative.
 Under-bed storage bins, closet shelving units, and the tops of kitchen cabinets all work.
 I’ve helped apartment dwellers in Portland fit a full two-week supply into a single closet using stackable bins and shelf risers.

 Shelf Life and Inspection Rules

-- Discard any can that is bulging, leaking, badly dented along seams, or heavily rusted — regardless of the printed date.
+- Discard any can that’s bulging, leaking, badly dented along seams, or heavily rusted — regardless of the printed date.

 - Best-by and use-by dates indicate quality, not safety.
 Many items remain safe past those dates, though flavor and nutrition decline.